List of Doctor Who home video releases: Tenth Doctor

 Starring David Tennant as the Tenth Doctor.
 All Tenth Doctor episodes were released on DVD and Blu-ray from 2006 to 2013.

 Eleventh Doctor

 Starring Matt Smith as the Eleventh Doctor.
 All Eleventh Doctor episodes were released on DVD and Blu-ray from 2010 to 2014.

 Twelfth Doctor

 Starring Peter Capaldi as the Twelfth Doctor.
 All Twelfth Doctor episodes were released on DVD and Blu-ray from 2014 to 2018.

 Thirteenth Doctor

 Starring Jodie Whittaker as the Thirteenth Doctor.
 All Thirteenth Doctor episodes were released on DVD and Blu-ray from 2019 to 2023.

+Fourteenth Doctor

+Starring David Tennant as the Fourteenth Doctor.
+All Fourteenth Doctor episodes were released on DVD and Blu-ray in 2023.

+Fifteenth Doctor

+Starring Ncuti Gatwa as the Fifteenth Doctor.
+Fifteenth Doctor episodes have been released on DVD and Blu-ray since 2024.

 Special releases

 Compilations

 Some releases compile previously released serials and episodes from both the classic and/or revived series.
 Generally, these compilations do not carry over the bonus material from previous releases.

 Alternative feature-length versions

 The Curse of Fenric, Battlefield, Enlightenment and Planet of Fire.
 Some have re-edited feature-length versions on a bonus disc, while others have a reduced edit with additional footage and new special effects, as well as a remixed 5.1 surround soundtrack.
 The alternative versions of Enlightenment and Planet of Fire are presented in 16:9 widescreen rather than the original 4:3 aspect ratio.
 The Curse of Fenric and Battlefield are extended edits with new scenes added, while Enlightenment and Planet of Fire are cut down in length to make them more like modern Doctor Who stories.
 Day of The Daleks featured the original four 25-minute episodes, re-edited, with new CGI, new Dalek voices by Nicholas Briggs and new specially shot scenes filmed at the original locations.